PKULab1806/Fairy2i-W2/README.md

 ## 📧 Contact

-For questions or issues, please contact: yangtong@pku.edu.cn
+For questions or issues, please contact: tanxinyu330@gmail.com